NicolasCaen/up-bk-slick-slider/readme.txt

 === UP BK Slick Slider ===
-Contributors: upagency
+Contributors: UP
+Tags: block, slider, slick
-Tags: slider, slick, carousel, gutenberg, block Requires at least: 6.1
+Requires at least: 6.1
 Tested up to: 6.4
-Stable tag: 1.1.0
+Stable tag: 1.3
 Requires PHP: 7.0
-License: GPLv2 or later
+License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A Gutenberg block that adds a Slick Slider to your WordPress site.
+A WordPress block for creating beautiful sliders using Slick JS.

 == Description ==

-UP BK Slick Slider is a Gutenberg block that allows you to easily add a Slick Slider to your WordPress site.
-The block provides a simple interface to upload and manage your slides, with various customization options.
+This plugin adds a new block to the WordPress editor that allows you to create beautiful and responsive sliders using the Slick JS library.

 Features: